 Helping people improve their emotional, physical, and spiritual well-being is meaningful to me personally and professionally.
 I am invested in keeping up-to-date with the best therapeutic tools, technics, and interventions to support the well-being of my clients.
 I value every person I collaborate with and connect with as a therapist.
 My hope is to have a positive impact on the lives I touch.
 Life can be challenging, difficult, and lonely.
 My promise to you as your therapist is to provide you with a safe space to be yourself and know that you will be accepted and celebrated for who you are as a human being.

-I recharge by focusing on my emotional, physical, social, & spiritual well-being.
-I try to make sure that I get an abundance of fruits and vegetables each day.
-I aim to get a least 96oz of water a day, which does wonders for my energy.
+I recharge by focusing on my emotional, physical, social, and spiritual well-being.
 I love to take daily walks outside, especially when the weather is nice outside.
-I have a goal of getting between 30-60 minutes of exercise daily.
-One of my favorite ways to recharge is to curl up with a good book.
-You can find me reading books related to psychology self-growth, along with a good mystery.
 One of my favorite ways to recharge is by connecting with friends or family.
 Practicing mindfulness has a positive impact on my day.
 I find it valuable to keep a gratitude journal.
 When my days are super busy; it is important for me to take mini breaks throughout the day.
 By taking out for myself, I can be more present with others.
-I aim to get 7-8.
-Hours of sleep each night.
-Sleeping does wonders for my well-being and energy levels.

 Sign up to receive Octave updates and information about mental health topics.